FuyinCherng/job-ads-scrap/README.md

 *There are more examples on the github of [Jobapis/example](https://github.com/jobapis/jobs-multi/tree/master/example).*

 ## About
-I included the source files for each job board directly in `index.php`.
-In `index.php`, you can set up the following main parameters:
+I included the source files for each job board directly in `jobads_scrap.php`.
+In `jobads_scrap.php`, you can set up the following main parameters:

 - `$Source`: The name of job board that I scrap job ads from.
 - `$SearchWord`: The keyword for job searching in given job board.